Romania’s Christmas Markets: Where, When, and Why You Shouldn’t Miss Them (2025 update)

 If you are looking for things to do in Bucharest in December, then exploring the Christmas markets can be a great starting point.

-If you are wondering when do the Bucharest Christmas markets open in 2025, these haven’t been announced yet but here are the dates from 2024: 29 November 2024 – 26 December 2024.
+If you are wondering when do the Bucharest Christmas markets open in 2025, these have been announced and they are: 29 November 2025 – 28 December 2025.

 We’ve been to Bucharest’s Christmas markets many times, and they never fail to impress.
 The Constitution Square market is the crown jewel – rows of cosy wooden stalls serving steaming cups of vin fiert (mulled wine), sizzling sausages, and sweets we grew up with.